 - Place a comma between the month and the year.

-- The date should be return in this format 3rd June, 2019(Never abbreviate in a formal letter)
+- The date should be written in this format 3rd June 2019(Never abbreviate in a formal letter)

 - Below the receiver’s name comes his/her job title. e.g General Manager etc